 Human Subjects Review (HSR) is part of your research project.
 Proceeding with data collection for your research project is dependent upon the Human Subjects Review application being reviewed and approved by TESC IRB.
-Any major changes to your research tool or sample respondents must also be cleared. (http://www.evergreen.edu/deans/humansubjectsreviewapp.htm).
+Any major changes to your research tool or sample respondents must also be cleared.

 Format of Assignment Submissions: All papers will be submitted via the Moodle website and all communication/feedback regarding submissions will be conducted via Moodle.
 Therefore, it is imperative that you regularly check email and the Moodle site.
-All papers must meet assignment parameters and cite works using the American Psychological Association (APA) citation format (http://webster.commnet.edu/apa/).
+All papers must meet assignment parameters and cite works using the American Psychological Association (APA) citation style.
 All written work will be of high quality, grammatically correct, clear and without spelling errors.
-If you require it, please request resource writing assistance from faculty and/or contact the MPA Writing Assistant.
+If you require it, please request resource writing assistance from faculty and/or contact the Graduate Writing Assistant.
 Check assignment details for each submission.
+Sometimes your faculty will ask you to work with the Graduate Writing Assistant; if so, you are required to do to the satisfaction of your faculty member.